mwat56/sessions/README.md

 ## Purpose / About

-I wanted a session data solution that's user-friendly including privacy-friendly.
+I wanted a session data solution that's user-friendly – including privacy-friendly.
 When doing some research about saving/retrieving sessions data with `Go` (aka `Golang`) you'll find some slightly different solutions which have, however, one detail in common: they all depend on socalled internet `cookies`.
 Which is bad.

 _Cookies are bad_.

-In practice `cookies` are basically an invasion into the user's property (`cookies` claim disk space) and they are, by definition, kind of a surveillance and tracking tool.
+In practice `cookies` are basically an invasion into the user's property (`cookies` claim disk space and require additional electricity for processing) and they are, by definition, kind of a surveillance and tracking tool.
 Nobody who has their user's best interesst in mind would consider using `cookies`.
 Their only advantage is that they are easy to implement – which was kind of the point: ease of implementation.
 On the other hand the remote users were considered just a passive and obedient consumer – an essumption you can't really make in general: